Greenhouse gas emissions from waste disposal

 From Statistics Explained

-The data were obtained from the European Environment Agency (EEA) database or EEA reports prepared for the United Nations Framework Convention on Climate Change (UNFCCC).
-Please note that waste nomenclatures may differ: incineration in this context only covers incineration without energy recovery.
+The data were obtained from the European Environment Agency (EEA) and EEA reports prepared for the United Nations Framework Convention on Climate Change (UNFCCC).
+It should be noted that waste nomenclatures may differ: incineration in this context covers only incineration without energy recovery.

 - 1 Main statistical findings